PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 ```
 The generated bunch is matched in all planes.

-An initial transverse displacement can be defined by the following parameter:
+An initial transverse displacement can be defined by the following parameters:
 ```python
 x_kick_in_sigmas = 0.1
 y_kick_in_sigmas = 0.1